PapermarkDocs

 3. Set the URL to:

-4. Click Connect. claude.ai redirects you to Papermark to approve access (OAuth 2.1 device flow).
-Pick the scopes you want the agent to have, then approve.
+4. Click Connect. claude.ai redirects you to Papermark to sign in and approve access (OAuth 2.0 authorization-code flow).
+Choose the workspace to grant access to, then click Authorize.

 5. claude.ai stores the OAuth token.
 You'll see papermark listed under your active connectors.